violanerd/Madalyne-Portfolio/README.md

 # Madalyne's Portfolio Project

 ## Description
-Develop a portfolio to display current projects.
+A portfolio to display current projects.

 On the project learning: